Suisun Marsh Natural History Association

 Another high-risk time for birds is when they become large enough to first leave the nest.
 Many cannot yet fly and perch on branches in the nest tree or bush, where the parents continue to feed them.
 We call these birds "branchers", and the potential for them ending up on the ground is obvious.

-Of course, if you can see or suspect that the babies are injured, then they should be brought to the Wildlife center as quickly as possible.
+Of course, if you can see or suspect that the babies are injured, then they should be brought to the Wildlife Center as quickly as possible.
 Check the legs and wings for any sign of breaks, and the neck for any abnormal twisting.
-If you are uncertain or have any questions, please call the Wildlife center, our volunteers can advise you.
+If you are uncertain or have any questions, please call the Wildlife Center, our volunteers can advise you.

 FAWNS

 Baby deer are particularly appealing to most people, which creates special problems for them.
 Most people, upon discovering a fawn, immediately assume it needs to be rescued, which is not usually the case.
-The doe leaves her baby in one spot while she goes out to feed, where it is protected by stillness and disruptive coloration, its primary protection.
+The doe leaves her baby in one spot while she goes out to feed, where it is protected by stillness and camouflage coloration, its primary protection.
 If you leave the fawn alone, its mother will return to care for it.

-Never remove a fawn unless you are absolutely sure the mother will not return to care for it, i.e. if she is hit by a car or missing for more than one day.
+Never remove a fawn unless you are absolutely sure the mother will not return to care for it, for example, if she is hit by a car or missing for more than one day.
 Fawns are difficult to raise in captivity and it must NOT be done by you at home.
 For one thing, their diets are very specialized.
 Wild animals can only live on food natural for their species.
 Do not ever attempt to feed a fawn cow's milk or anything else.
 Immediately get the fawn to the nearest wildlife center, which will have a suitable diet replacement on hand.

 JACKRABBITS

-Jackrabbits are another animal whose apparent helplessness makes them a target for uninformed "rescuers".
-This helplessness is far from real, however.
-The babies are what is called "precocial", as in precocious, or unusually advanced.
-They are born with eyes and ears open and all their fur, and begin to move from place to place with the mother soon after birth.
 Jackrabbits share many similarities with fawns.
 The mother leaves them to feed, where they are protected by camouflage coloration.
 Their diet is also very restricted, and they should also be brought quickly to a wildlife center only if it is absolutely necessary.
 They require especially careful handling as they are likely to injure their backs in struggles to escape.
 Complete containment of the body and limbs in a towel or the hands is the best way to restrain them.

 OPOSSUM

 Possums are actually fairly mild-mannered, and scavenge the bulk of their food rather than hunt for it.
 That is when most people see them, when they enter yards at night to eat pet food, garden vegetables or other food items.
 Eliminating these food sources from your yard will discourage their presence.
+They may also hide somewhere in your yard or garage to wait for night, since they are nocturnal.

 SNAKES